LambdaTest/pytest-selenium-sample/README.md

 ### Executing The Test

-**Step 7:** You would need to navigate to `tests` directory and execute the below command in your terminal/cmd.
+**Step 7:** You would need to execute the below command in your terminal/cmd.

 ```bash
 pytest -s tests/lt_sample_todo.py